self-portrait drawn with my eyes + cheap(ish) eyetracker

 Clinical Social Cognition (Bird Lab)

-I am interested in understanding the neurobiological mechanisms underlying visual social attention and how they break down under psychopathology, with a particular focus on Autism and Alexithymia (e.g. emotion/face recognition deficits).
-In my experimental work, I make use of psychophysiology and eye-tracking methods to build statistical and computational models of visual social attention.
+I am interested in understanding the mechanisms underlying visual social attention and how they break down under psychopathology, for example, in Autism and Alexithymia (e.g. emotion/face recognition deficits, atypical gaze).
+I make use of psychophysiology and eye-tracking methods to collect data from human participants that allow me to build statistical and computational models to test theories of visual social attention.

-I am also a sound engineer, so whenever I am not working on my PhD, I am most likely playing with synthesizers, drum machines, Ableton and other shiny things of that kind.
+I am also a sound engineer, so whenever I am not working on my Ph.D., I am most likely playing with synthesizers, drum machines, Ableton, or other things with shiny buttons.

-My PhD research is funded by a Clarendon Scholar Award and a Medical Sciences Division Studentship.
+My Ph.D. research is funded by a Clarendon Scholarship and a Medical Sciences Division Studentship.

 Alexithymia explains atypical spatiotemporal dynamics of eye gaze in autism